Thursday, February 23, 2012

 They've got a world that's only for them.

-They are the artist of life,
+They are the artists of life,

-Who can take nothing and make it beautiful.
+Who take nothing and make it beautiful.

 -Barrett Bumpas